 Even though activity is generally consistent, we can see slight differences between the search engines.
 When compared to the overall population, Yahoo and Bing less likely to be active during the working week, and more active at weekends.

-We already know that Google is the dominant player when it comes to organic search but with recent changes to default browsers from Google to Bing and Yahoo we could soon see a shift in search market share.
-If you are a small business then there may be opportunity to carve out a niche on Bing or Yahoo if these suit your target audience, where digital marketers tend to place less emphasis and cost-per-click for PPC advertising can often be cheaper.
+We already know that Google is the dominant player when it comes to organic search but with recent changes to default browsers from Google to Bing and Yahoo, we could soon see a shift in search market share.
+If you are a small business then there may be an opportunity to carve out a niche on Bing or Yahoo if these suit your target audience; where digital marketers tend to place less emphasis and cost-per-click for PPC advertising can often be cheaper.

 This analysis has shown that the characteristics between Google, Bing and Yahoo users can vary.
 The most significant being gender, age, interest and time of day usage.
 Understanding these difference and using them as part of your digital marketing strategy could prove fruitful.